UX Internal Reviews

 Reflect

 Reflecting on the feedback from my Head of IT, who wisely advised, "don't eat the elephant all at once," I adopted a systematic approach to address the findings and provide the best support for our IT teams.
-By breaking down the challenges into manageable steps, we were able to implement changes effectively and sustainably.
+By breaking down the challenges into manageable steps, I was able to work with the teams to implement changes effectively and sustainably.
 This approach fostered a culture of continuous improvement and collaboration, ultimately enhancing the user experience and supporting our teams in delivering high-quality, user-centric solutions.